 From Field Report to Management Summary –

-Returning to chronological order, after the first versions of EDXL-RM and EDXL-HAVE came out in 2008, followed by version 1.2 of CAP in 2010, we launched into EDXL-Situation Reporting (EDXL-SitRep) and released the first Committee Specification for version 1.0 in Nov.
+Returning to chronological order, after the first versions of EDXL-RM and EDXL-HAVE were released in 2008, followed by version 1.2 of CAP in 2010, wethe EMTC launched into EDXL-Situation Reporting (EDXL-SitRep) and released the first Committee Specification for version 1.0 in Nov.
 2012.
 The latest release of SitRep 1.0 as a Committee Specification came out in 2016.
 See http://docs.oasis-open.org/emergency/edxl-sitrep/v1.0/cs02/edxl-sitrep-v1.0-cs02.zip

 The ability to gather accurate information in time-critical circumstances is the chief requirement that EDXL SitRep meets.
-This standard supports reporting on incidents in a consistent format.
+This specification supports reporting on incidents in a consistent format so that data can be gathered and rolled up (amalgamated?) and provided to other systems or decision makers.
 The end goal is to enable the exchange of clear well-defined information to facilitate decision-making.
 The standard includes a set of pre-configured reports.
 It incorporates the standard Incident Command System or ICS forms.

-While we were crafting SitRep, we undertook the development of language to include in aloo of our subsequent specifications and versions for explicit mention of and instruction for making profiles and extensions of our specifications.
+While SitRep was under development, the EMTC undertook the development of language to include in all of our subsequent specifications and versions for explicit mention of and instruction for making profiles and extensions of our specifications.
 This, in turn, led to our development of three supporting specifications for terms used consistently throughout the EDXL suite of standards and specifications.

 EDXL-RIM: The EDXL Reference Information Model